Basilica of Our Lady of Mount Carmel, Valletta: Present church

 The present church was built to designs of the architect Ġużè Damato.
 Construction commenced on 30 April 1958, when the foundation stone was blessed by the Prior General.
 The building was completed on 15 June 1981, subsequently being blessed by Prior Provincial Manwel Gatt.
 The church's dome is slightly higher than the bell tower of the nearby Anglican St Paul's Pro-Cathedral, and it was reportedly deliberately designed in order to compete with it.

 The church's interior was sculpted by Joseph Damato over a period of 19 years.

 The church falls under the jurisdiction of the parish of St Dominic, and the building is listed on the National Inventory of the Cultural Property of the Maltese Islands.

 Architecture

 The 16th century church had a length of 150 feet and a width of 50 feet, and it consisted of a wide nave and lateral chapels with a total of ten altars.
 It had a low dome and a bell tower, and the interior was decorated by painted frescoes.

 The 20th century church has been described as an example of neoclassical architecture.
 It has a large, 42 m high oval dome which occupies a prominent position in the Valletta skyline facing Marsamxett.
 Internally, the church has columns of red marble.

-A niche with a statue of Our Lady of Mount Carmel is located is located on the church's exterior, at the corner of Old Theatre and Old Mint Streets.
+A niche with a statue of Our Lady of Mount Carmel is located on the church's exterior, at the corner of Old Theatre and Old Mint Streets.
 The statue was sculpted by Salvatore Dimech in 1855.